Kong/gojira/README.md

   -pp, --port           expose a port for a kong container --image               image to use for kong
-  --volume              add a volume to kong container --no-auto             do not try to read dependency versions from .travis.yml --cassandra           use cassandra
+  --volume              add a volume to kong container --cassandra           use cassandra
   --alone               do not spin up any db
   -v,  --verbose        echo every command that gets executed